apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure_synapse.rst

     Use the key ``extra__azure_synapse__tenantId`` to pass in the tenant ID.

 Subscription ID
-    Specify the ID of the subscription used for the initial connection.
+    A subscription ID is required for the connection.
     This is needed for all authentication mechanisms.
     Use the key ``extra__azure_synapse__subscriptionId`` to pass in the Azure subscription ID.

 Synapse Workspace URL
     Specify the Azure Synapse endpoint to interface with.
-    If not specified in the connection, this needs to be passed in directly to hooks, operators, and sensors.